guilhemmarchand/telegraf-kafka/docs/implementation.rst

 .. admonition:: properties

     - We use the properties file to bootrap the command center console consumer, not an instance of the command center
-    - You can remove most of the configuration from the properties, what is required is providing the connectivity settings to your Kafka brokers
+    - You can remove most of the configuration from the properties, what is required is providing the connectivity settings to your Kafka brokers and Zookeeper ensemble
+    - If you SSL and any mechanism use of authentication, make sure to include the settings accordingly
     - Do not update the setting ``confluent.controlcenter.data.dir`` from your Command center configuration, if the directory cannot be used by the container, the console consumer will not start

 *control-center.properties*

 ::

-  # (Copyright) Confluent, Inc.

-  # These configs are designed to make control center's system requirements as low as
-  # reasonably possible.
-It is still capable of monitoring a moderate number of resources,
-  # but it specifically trades off throughput in favor of low CPU load.

   ############################# Server Basics #############################